Povaz/MasterThesis-DMDP/README.md

 python run_trpo.py --memoryless --mode=test --env=Pendulum-v0 --delay=3 --seeds 0 --test_epoch=2000 --test_episodes=50
 --test_steps=250 --save_dir ./output/trpo/Pendulum-Memoryless/Results-Delay3/Pendulum-v0-21-01-02_11_58_049693
 ```
-The rest of the arguments are documented in the script.
+The rest of the arguments is documented in the script.
 M-TRPO results can be found in output/trpo/Pendulum-Memoryless.

 ### A-TRPO Algorithm
 A-TRPO algorithm is accessible by running run_trpo.py script without the memoryless option: